Eurex-Clearing-Messaging-Interfaces/FIXML-Connection-Test-Tool/README.md

 ### Output

-Depending on the chosen logging level, the output will contain more or less informational messages.
+Depending on the chosen log level, the output will contain more or less informational messages.

 #### Message received
 For the default log level, the following kind of output is expected in case of a successfully received message: